MetaMask/SIPs/SIPS/sip-4.md

     - `.snap.proposedName` - User readable name that the wallet MAY show in the UI.
 The name MUST be shorter or equal to 214 characters.
     - `.snap.permissions` - Permissions that the snap is requesting.
     - `.snap.checksum` - The checksum of the source code bundle defined in `.main`.
       - `.snap.checksum.algorithm` - The algorithm used to calculate the checksum.
-See [Appendix II](#appendix-ii-checksum-algorithms) for list of supported algorithms.
+The algorithm field MUST be `sha-256`.
       - `.snap.checksum.hash` - The resulting hash calculated from the `.main` source code using `.snap.checksum.algorithm` algorithm.
     - `.snap.icon` - The optional location of the icon that the wallet MAY use to identify the snap to the user in the UI.